-Hubli was earlier known as Hubballi which meant flowering creeper; it is the swiftest growing city of Karnataka and the second largest city after Bangalore, popularly known as Chota Mumbai while Dharwad is the administrative headquarters and many prominent educational institutions are situated in this part of the city.
-Hubli is situated 20 Kms south-east of Dharwad.
+Hubli was earlier known as Hubballi which meant flowering creeper; it is the swiftest growing city of Karnataka and the second-largest city after Bangalore, popularly known as Chota Mumbai while Dharwad is the administrative headquarters and many prominent educational institutions are situated in this part of the city.
+Hubli is situated 20km south-east of Dharwad.
 Hubli is also an important city for Indian Railways; it is the headquarters for Hubli Railway Division and South Western Railway zone.
 The history says the city was conquered by Marathas in 1755-56, and later by Hyder Ali.

-Malls: The city comprises of, Café coffee day, U-Mall, Laxmi Mall, Urban Oasis Mall and many small departmental stores have stood tall for resident’s convenience.
-Durgad bail and Shah Bazaar is the oldest and famous city market of the twin city.
-Hubli Central is the next big thing in the future.
+Malls: The city comprises Cafe coffee day, U-Mall, Laxmi Mall, Urban Oasis Mall, and many small departmental stores that have stood tall for resident’s convenience.
+Durgad bail and Shah Bazaar is the oldest and famous city market of the twin cities.

-Hospitals: KIMS is one of the oldest hospitals Hubli-Dharwad has seen, other specialty hospitals are Sushruta, Lifeline, MM.
+KIMS is one of the oldest hospitals Hubli-Dharwad has seen, Civil hospital Dharwad, other specialty hospitals are SDM, SDM dental, Balaji NeuroScience, Radon Cancer Centre, Tatwa Darsha, Suchirayu, Sushruta, Lifeline, MM.
 Joshi eye hospital, City clinic and many more.

-Major Industries which has put the twin city in the global map are Vijayanand road lines with sub-industries like VRL Logistics, Daily newspapers, Microfinish Valves, BDK, TATA Marcopolo, Telcon (Belur) and many more.
+Major Industries that have put the twin cities in the global map are, Infosys, Vijayanand road lines with sub-industries like VRL Logistics, Daily newspapers, Microfinish Valves, BDK, TATA Marcopolo, Telcon (Belur) and many more.